emma-andrews/sds-notes/7_Kappa.md

 ## Weighted Kappa
 - **weighted kappa** - accounts for degree of disagreement
 - useful when ratings are ordered
-  - i.e. diagreement between good and bad should have more weight than disagreement between good and meh
+  - i.e. disagreement between good and bad should have more weight than disagreement between good and meh
 - consists of **3 matrices**
   - observed agreement matrix
   - expected agreement matrix